 - Todd and Carrie’s foods were described in terms of art and music.
 One of Carrie’s dishes was called “a chord for the palate.”
 How can a dish have different “notes” and create a musical “chord”?
 What are some examples of foods that are lower notes, and higher notes?
 What makes two foods balance each other, but three can create a deeper flavor and balance?
 Can you think of any examples Carrie made, or that you’ve tasted or created?

-*For poached pears, you can either poach them yourself using the following recipe, or you can buy canned pears in water (NOT heavy syrup) and toss them in the pepper, cinnamon, and vanilla.
+*For poached pears, you can either poach them yourself using the following recipe, or you can buy canned pears in water (NOT heavy syrup) and toss them in the cinnamon and vanilla.

 - 2 cups all-purpose flour